 Here are Mindy and Bob Christy with Derek and Roseanna Redmond on Friday morning.
 See also a better view of Bob's 1953 3B, which was part of the display of 1950s Jeeps.
 But in this photo you can see his newly-painted Newgren scoop mounted on the rear.
 Bob's Jeep went on to win first place in the Show 'n Shine contest, in the stock flatfender category.

 The fire truck was apparently in service with PPG Industries prior to being sold as surplus in 1992.
-It is stocked with an interesting collection of equipment, and complete with a very stylish streamlined roof light (90K JPEG) which it picked up somewhere along the way.
+It is stocked with an interesting collection of equipment, and complete with a very stylish streamlined roof light (90K JPEG).

 There were several Jeeps from the Omix-ADA collection on hand at Butler, including this beautiful 1941 Bantam BRC-40, one of about 2,600 reconnaisance cars built by Bantam before WWII jeep production was turned over to Willys and Ford.
 Jim Allen helped pump a little gas into the BRC so it could be driven to a photo shoot.
 Dave Zibrat, President of the Butler Flat Fender Club, was holding the hood while Dave Logan of Omix-ADA started the engine.